 A lot of people get hashtags wrong.
 Many businesses hashtag their own business, but that’s not how hashtags work.
 Hashtags are used to index the post, so when a member is searching for a certain phrase the content will appear for them.
 It’s important to avoid low performing hashtags and highly competitive phrases.
 There is a sweet spot you must hit in order for your post to gain the maximum attention.
 To add a hashtag type the # symbol followed by the key phrase of your post.

 Simply posting without looking at the figures isn’t going to help you understand your audience.
+One of the best LinkedIn engagement tools is your analytics.
 You can find your post analytics by clicking on the Me icon, your photo on the top right corner, then click Manage, Posts & Activity.
 Find your latest post and click on the analytics icon below the post.